To have zero waste, we must never dispose of anything in the landfill or send anything to high destruction temperatures.

 More tips for your "zero waste" home office

-• Consider using an external disk to store data rather than burning it to a CD so you may edit the documents.
+Consider storing data on an external disk rather than burning it to a CD so you can edit the documents.

-• Refuse single-use coffee cups and instead bring your cup or mug.
+Refuse single-use coffee cups and bring your cup or mug instead.

 Go Zero Waste Within Yourself